zkytony/dinterex/COSP_README.md

-# Integrating MJOLNIR into COS-POMDP codebase
+# Integrating Interactive Exploration into COS-POMDP codebase

-Using the virtualenv of cos-pomdp, set up this code of MJLONIR.
+Using the virtualenv of cos-pomdp, set up this code of interactive exploration.

 1. Activate the cosp virtualenv